 |1st / A||2nd / B||3rd / C||4th / D||5th / E||6th / F||7th / G||8th / H||9th / I|

 The first line of the Index contains the column headings shown above.
 The Line-number, Notes and Memo columns can all be ignored.
-As published, the Index is sorted (ordered) alphabetically by County, and within that by Parish, then by item Title (the third, fourth and fifth columns).
+As published, the Index is sorted (ordered) alphabetically by County, and within that by Parish (community), then by item Title (the third, fourth and fifth columns).
 Apart from certain magazine and photo collections, not only does it individually list (or summarise) all our resources (and for each relevant community), but for example also points to articles of particular local interest within Suffolk history magazines that we hold, often referencing named families (which would be marked "Fam.
 History" in the second, "Category", column).
-We currently have about 1,300 items in our archive, yet there are almost 2,000 index-lines.
+We currently have maybe 1,500 items in our archive, yet there are over 2,200 index-lines, because many items are catalogued against more than one community.

 THE 'ROWS' OR INDEX-LINES

 “MI's” refer here not only to "monumental inscriptions", but also to war memorials, military Rolls of Honour, churchyard surveys, church record transcriptions, graves, and burial plot indexes.
-You will realise that these all might hold similar types of information, but in widely different forms.
+You will realise that these all might hold similar types of information, but in widely different forms and formats.
+Note that there may be accompanying (or alternatively) detailed graveyard maps, sometimes annotated with occupants' names.

 The County and Parish columns are rather broader in concept than their titles might suggest.
 There is a Suffolk "parish" called "Alde Valley", and another one "Suffolk Regiment".
 Similarly, "County" includes East Anglia, England, Wales, Eng&Wales, UK, Ireland, British Isles, Channel Is. and a few foreign countries (whose "parishes" include typical emigrant or transportation destinations such as Massachusetts and Tasmania).